flognity/flognity/README.md

 ---

+### Career Impact
+Delivered optimization software deployed in 50+ sawmills worldwide and automation tools used by 150+ financial traders.

+Bridging industry and sustainability through real-time systems, open-source innovation, and cross-domain experience in both manufacturing and finance.

+---

 ### Experience
 #### 🏭 USNR – Industrial Optimization Software

 **Senior Software Developer** • Salmon Arm, British Columbia, Canada
-Building next-generation optimization and control systems for sawmills used across North America and Europe.
+Developing **C/C++ optimization and interfaces to control systems** for sawmill automation deployed in **50+ production sites across four continents**.
+Working on **distributed, performance-critical systems** that transform real-time sensor data into production decisions within sub-200 ms.

+**Key Contributions**
+1. Designed and implemented distributed multi-computer optimizers ensuring sub-200 ms real-time decision cycles.
-- Designed and implemented algorithms for lumber scanning and defect detection in **C++**.
+2. Modeled high-resolution lumber scanning and defect detection algorithms improving yield and throughput.
-- Maintained and improved the **MillGenius**, **Sawmill Suite** and **MillExpert** software used in real-time production environments.
-- Acted as the **German-speaking technical lead**, helping secure new international contracts.
-- Delivered on-site installations and system tuning in Canada, the U.S., and Germany.
+3. Modernized a legacy C++ codebase into a modular architecture integrated with new UI layers and diagnostics tools.
+4. Built and maintained CI/CD pipelines in Azure DevOps for automated builds, testing, and artifact deployment.
+5. Implemented unit and performance testing using Visual Studio tools to guarantee real-time reliability.
+6. Collaborated with a cross-functional team of 15+ developers across Canada, the U.S., and Europe.
+7. Served as German-speaking technical lead, supporting European client installs and contributing to new contracts.
+8. Led code reviews, system design discussions, and mentoring for new developers on distributed system design.

 #### 🏦 Helaba – Landesbank Hessen-Thüringen
 **Application Developer (Front Office IT)** • Frankfurt, Germany

 Developed and modernized financial systems to support regulatory compliance, trading operations, and IT workflows.

 **Key Achievements**